Leondecoding/fz-studio-v2/_products/in-between.md

   - Printed to order by FZ Studio
   - Open edition
   - UK delivery included
-note: This print will be available to order once its PayPal product button is connected.
+note: Fine art giclée print from the original FZ Studio watercolour.
 ---
 An original watercolour in which flower and butterfly forms meet, overlap and partially dissolve into one another.
 Pale washes and open paper allow the image to move between recognition and abstraction.